 4 - Add the Implementation URI so the gateway knows which URI to use for this API.
 In our case, let’s add the following:

-We finished the setup to connect our Flex Gateway (Runtime Manager/local) to the API we just created in Exchange (from API Manager).
+We finished the setup to connect our Flex Gateway (Runtime Manager) to the API we just created in Exchange (from API Manager).
 Now we need to test this connection.

 1 - Go to your command line or your REST Client and make a call to the following URL.
 This is only to verify the original API’s URL is working before we try to hit it from the gateway.